The Jacobson--Morozov theorem and complete reducibility of Lie subalgebras: -complete reducibility in exceptional Lie algebras. Proof of Theorem .

 \begin{lemma} Suppose $\h$ is a simple subalgebra of rank at least $3$.
 Then $\h$ is $G$-cr.\end{lemma} \begin{proof} Statement (\ref{VinTable}) above implies that we are done unless $\h$ is of type $A_3$, $A_4$ or $A_6$.
 Firstly, suppose $\h$ is of type $A_3$ and is a non-$G$-cr subalgebra of $\g$.
 Then (\ref{VinTable}) tells us $p=5$ and either $V:=L(3,1,0)$ or its dual is an $\bar\h$-composition factor of $\q$.
 Now $\dim V=52$ and so we are forced to conclude that $G$ is of type $E_8$.
 By Lemma \ref{nobadthingsinclassicalLevis} and dimensions again, we must have $\l'$ of type $E_7$.
 But the only non-trivial factor of $\q$ has dimension $56$.
 If $V$ were a composition factor of the self-dual module $V_{56}$, then so would be its dual; a contradiction by dimensions.

 Now suppose $\h$ is of type $A_4$.
 Statement (\ref{VinTable}) tells us $p=5$ and $\q$ contains an $\bar\h$-composition factor $V:=L(1,0,0,1)$.
 By Lemma \ref{nobadthingsinclassicalLevis} we may also assume that $G$ is of type $E_7$ or $E_8$ with $\l'$ chosen minimally of type $E_6$ or $E_7$.
 If $\l'$ is of type $E_6$, the non-trivial $\l'$-composition factors of $\q$ are either $V_{27}$ or its dual.
 Since $V$ appears amongst $\q\downarrow\bar\h$, the $\bar\h$-composition factors of $V_{27}$ are $L(1,0,0,1) / k^4$.
-Restricting to a Levi $\sl_2$-subalgebra we get a completely reducible module with composition factors $L(2)/L(1)^6/k^{12}$.
-A non-zero nilpotent element of this subalgebra acts with Jordan blocks $3+2^6+1^{12}$, though this is impossible by \cite{SteComp}.
+Since the restriction of a natural module $L(1,0,0,0)$ for $\h$ to a Levi $\sl_2$-subalgebra has composition factors $L(1)/k^3$, and $L(1,0,0,1)$ is a composition factor of $L(1,0,0,0)\otimes L(0,0,0,1)$, we may calculate that the restriction to a Levi $\sl_2$-subalgebra of $V_{27}$ is a completely reducible module with composition factors $L(2)/L(1)^6/k^{12}$.
+A non-zero nilpotent element of this subalgebra acts with Jordan blocks $3+2^6+1^{12}$, though this is impossible by \cite[Table~4]{SteComp}.
 In case $\l'$ is of type $E_7$, we see that $V_{56}$ contains a composition factor $L(1,0,0,1)$ and the remaining composition factors must have dimension $33$ or less, and if not self-dual, must have dimension $16$ or less.
 Up to duals, the possible composition factors together with their restrictions to a Levi subalgebra $\s$ of type $\sl_2$ are in the following table.

 The restriction of any resulting module to $\s$ is completely reducible, and so the Jordan blocks of a non-zero nilpotent element $e\in\s$ are determined by the $\bar\h$-composition factors on $V_{56}$.
-It is easily checked that there is no way of combining these composition factors compatibly with the possibilities in \cite{SteComp}.
+It is easily checked that there is no way of combining these composition factors compatibly with the possibilities in \cite[Tables~2,~3]{SteComp}.

 Finally, suppose that $\h$ is of type $A_6$.
-Arguing in a similar fashion, we find that $G$ is of type $E_8$ with $p=7$; the type of $\l'$ is $E_7$; and the $\bar\h$-composition factors on $V_{56}$ are $L(\omega_1 + \omega_6)/k^9$.
-Restricting to a Levi $\sl_2$-subalgebra and comparing once again with \cite{SteComp} yields a contradiction. \end{proof}
+Arguing in a similar fashion, we find that $G$ is of type $E_8$ with $p=7$; the type of $\l'$ is $E_7$; and the $\bar\h$-composition factors on $V_{56}$ are $L(\varpi_1 + \varpi_6)/k^9$.
+Restricting to a Levi $\sl_2$-subalgebra and comparing once again with \cite[Tables~2,~3]{SteComp} yields a contradiction. \end{proof}

 \addtocontents{toc}{ }